ollvr/StarUml-Image-Cleaner/README.md

 ## Introduction

 This Python program effectively cleans and simplifies SVG files exported from StarUML, removing unnecessary background elements that hinder readability.
-It leverages the cairosvg library for SVG rendering and xml.etree.ElementTree for parsing, generating both a cleaned SVG and a high-quality image.
+It leverages the cairosvg library for SVG rendering and xml.etree.ElementTree for parsing, generating both a cleaned SVG and an image.

 ## Benefits: